Aietix/Argveta/README.md

   python3 argveta.py example.com
   ```

-The script will output the discovered subdomains directly in the terminal:
+The script will output the discovered subdomains directly in the terminal and saves them in subdomains.csv (default)

   ```
   Starting subdomain discovery for: example.com